 As described above under Merits of the Project and Alternatives, Sites Reservoir would only divert water from the Sacramento River when the Delta is in excess conditions.
 Excess is defined in the 2018 Addendum to the Coordinated Operation Agreement (U.S. Department of Interior and California Department of Water Resources 2018:Appendix B) as "periods when it is mutually agreed [by DWR and Reclamation] that releases from upstream reservoirs plus unregulated flows exceed Sacramento Valley in-basin uses plus Delta exports."
-Water released from Shasta Lake is water developed under the CVP water rights.
-These releases are not available for diversion by the Project.
-This includes releases from Shasta Lake for downstream temperature management.
+The diversion of only excess flows means flows released by Shasta Lake for temperature management would not be diverted.
 Several adjustments have been made in the Project description and modeling that affect when Sacramento River diversions can occur for the purpose of adding water to Sites Reservoir.